 Steering Related Problems of the 2003 Toyota Tundra

 Table 1 shows eight common steering related problems of the 2003 Toyota Tundra.
-The number one most common problem is related to the steering (ten problems).
+The number one most common problem is related to the steering (eleven problems).
 The second most common problem is related to the steering column (three problems).

 Recently reported Steering problems of the 2003 Toyota Tundra